Learn the English language and advance your studies at an American university with Wilkes University’s Intensive English Program.

 You will live and study among American students on a campus that is small, safe and filled with exceptional opportunity.
 IEP students work closely together to enjoy learning activities held inside and outside of the classroom.
 In addition to classes, students enjoy sightseeing trips to everything that northeast Pennsylvania has to offer: white water rafting excursions, hiking adventures, or day trips to Philadelphia or New York City, located just two hours away.

-Schedule and completion
+Schedule and Completion

-Based on proficiency, the program can be completed anywhere from one semester (approx. 13 weeks) to one year.
+Based on proficiency, the program can be completed anywhere from one semester (about 13 weeks) to one year.
 We offer start dates in the spring, summer or fall, allowing you to take classes year-round.

 Intensive English classes are held from 8 a.m. to 2 p.m.
 Monday through Thursday, and 8 a.m. to 11:15 a.m. on Friday.